yy9669/CookMap/sprites/README.md

  - `_` encodes to `__`
  - `_A` encodes to `_a` (and other capital letters similarly)
  - anything else encodes as `_0HH`, `_0HHHH`, `_0HHHHHH`, or `_0HHHHHHHH` (where the `H...H` string is the UTF-8 encoding of the character)

+## Windows Note

+Windows (and, to be fair, the windows port of GIMP) is broken in a number of ways which make productive command-line use discouragingly difficult.
+Despite this, I have included a `make-sprites-win.py` to work around these issues and allow you to run the sprite processing pipeline on Windows.
+You will likely need to edit the file to get the path to `gimp-console.exe` set properly.

+I am assured that powershell works around all of these limitations.